 Instructions

 - First, prep the jackfruit.
 Drain, rinse, chop, and remove the seed pods.
 It should look like shredded chicken.
-Toss the jackfruit in 1 tablespoon of cajun seasoning.
+Toss the jackfruit in 1 teaspoon cajun seasoning.
 Set aside.

 Notes